zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### B. Google Calendar and Group

 An official lab Google calendar will be shared and updated with lab meeting times, relevant departmental and university events, and one-on-one meeting times.
 Lab members who will be out of town should notify me in advance and mark those dates on the lab calendar so that other lab members are aware should anything arise.
 Approved vacation days and other time off should also be entered into the lab calendar.
-You will also be added to the lab Google Group which will provide you access to lab GDrive docs and sheets.
+You will also be added to the lab Google Group which will provide you access to [Lab GDrive](labgdrive.md) docs and sheets.

 ## III.
 Research Documentation